 Elections

-Elections will be held during the October meeting of each year.
+Elections will be held electronically starting October 1 and close at close of business on the day after the October MOENA meeting

 The office of treasurer will be elected every other year during the midterm of the current treasurer.

-Officers shall be elected by the majority vote of the State Council.
+Officers shall be elected by the majority votes cast by the MOENA Membership.

-Election results will be entered into the ENA online management system by the designated deadline.
+Election results will be entered into the Emergency Nurses Association (ENA) online management system by the deadline designated by ENA.